Kyle Busch Infamously Smashed a $25,000 Guitar at Nashville Superspeedway and Was Also Involved in the Track’s Most Famous Wreck With Clint Bowyer

 He’s now recorded four NASCAR victories at Nashville Superspeedway

-The following year, Busch captured his second NASCAR victory at Nashville Superspeedway, winning the Truck Series Nashville 200.
+The following year, Busch captured his second NASCAR victory in Nashville, winning the Truck Series Nashville 200.
 In 2011, he won a second Truck Series race in Music City with a win at the Bully Hill Vineyards 200.
-To the best of our knowledge, each of those guitar trophies are still in one piece.
+To the best of our knowledge, each of those guitar trophies is still in one piece.

-But there’s now one more guitar trophy that’s in jeopardy of being smashed.
-After a decade away, NASCAR returned to Nashville Superspeedway this weekend and Busch captured his 100th victory on the Xfinity Series on Saturday, winning the Tennessee Lottery 250 in a fierce battle with Justin Allgaier.
+After a decade away, NASCAR returned to Nashville Superspeedway in 2021, with Busch capturing his 100th Xfinity Series victory, winning the Tennessee Lottery 250 in a fierce battle with Justin Allgaier.

 When Busch received his trophy, he played to the booing crowd and acted as if he was going to recreate the scene from 2009, but instead pretended to play it.